rfvgyhn/min-ed-launcher/README.md

 * **Auto-restart**

   Automatically restart your game.
 This can be useful if you're [grinding] for manufactured engineering materials.
 Off by default.
-This feature isn't supported on the Epic platform as the game invalidates the launcher's authorization token.
+This feature isn't supported on the Epic platform.
+  See the [Min-Launcher-Specific] section for more details.

 * **Multi-Account**